Suzanna-Linn/slua/docs/beta.md

 - *newHandler* = **llevents.once**(*name*, *handler*) : adds a one-time event handler.
   - name : the name of the event.
-  - handler : our function to handle the event.
+  - handler : the function that runs when the event happens.
   - returns a new function that we can use to remove the handler.
     - The function runs only once and is automatically removed from the event afterward.
     - Our function passed as handler is internally wrapped in another function and we get this new one as return.